Media Mining Memory – Nigeria

 Interactive word cloud

-An in-class exercise where students explore a dynamic word cloud generated from the mining corpus and connect clusters of terms to specific events and regions.
+An in-class exercise where students explore a dynamic word cloud generated from the mining corpus.

 Discussion forum prototype

-A simple discussion space designed for students and community members to post reflections on mining, memory, and environmental justice after exploring the site.
+A simple discussion space for students and community members to post reflections.

 Exhibits & Context